-If depression is deep enough to isolate you from life…
+If bipolar depression is deep enough to isolate you from life… THERE IS HOPE.

-If you have been suffering from an episode of depression, or bipolar depression, and have been unsuccessful finding a treatment that is helpful, you may qualify to take part in the RECOVER Study.
+If you have been suffering from an episode of bipolar depression and have been unsuccessful finding a treatment that is helpful, you may qualify to take part in the RECOVER Study.

-A new research study for people with treatment resistant depression.
+A new research study for people with treatment resistant bipolar depression.

-* As a study participant, you will receive compensation for each study visit you complete.
+* As a study participant, all study-related care will be provided at no cost to you and you will receive compensation for each study visit you complete.

 Even if several types of treatment haven’t worked for you – or have not worked well enough – there is still a chance that something else will.